josiahbryan/yass-orm/README.md

 ## Recent changes:
 ----
+* 2022-11-29
+	* Feat: Changed multi-schema format from 'x/y' to 'x.y'.
+This requires the (legacy) method of specifying ID field to always use a schema.
+So if you had schemas that said "user.userId" to load legacy data, you will need to update that to be "database.users.userId"
 * 2022-11-24
 	* Feat: Added support for linking schemas to alternate database schemas other than the `db` set in `.yass-orm.js` by specifying a `table` name in the schema like `"databaseSchema/tableName"` (which would be used in SQL as `select * from databaseSchema.tableId where id=123`)
 	* Updated schema-sync to support the same special "slash" table names